CAFE and AI

-As a CAFE Faculty Fellow, Dr. Antonio Byrd advances a campus-wide conversation on how artificial intelligence strengthens teaching and learning at UMKC.
-He helps faculty apply AI tools thoughtfully, weigh ethical implications, and test strategies that keep student learning and accessibility at the center.
-Through workshops, resources, and dialogue, Antonio creates space for UMKC instructors to experiment with AI in ways that feel practical, creative, and rooted in their teaching contexts.
+As a CAFE Faculty Fellow, Dr. Antonio Byrd advanced a campus-wide conversation on how artificial intelligence strengthens teaching and learning at UMKC.
+He helped faculty apply AI tools thoughtfully, weigh ethical implications and test strategies that keep student learning and accessibility at the center.
+Through workshops, resources and dialogue, Antonio created space for UMKC instructors to experiment with AI in ways that feel practical, creative and rooted in their teaching contexts.

 • how students encounter GenAI and what "human-in-the-loop" practice can look like,